charygao/comparator/README.md

 Now you have a list, that contains the branches first, sorted by name and date, and then the leafs.

-The definition of the sorting can also by described by a string.
+The definition of the sorting can also be described by a string.
 The string of the example above can look like this:

 ```text
 type|name|createdAt,desc
 ```

-The synatax is:
+The syntax is:

 ```text
 fieldName0,asc,ignoreCase,nullIsFirst|fieldName1,desc,ignoreCase,nullIsFirst